benbrastmckie/.config/README.md

 sudo mv ~/.config/fonts/RobotoMono/ /Library/Fonts/
 ```
 If you intend to use the stock terminal, you will need to go into the terminal's settings to change the font to RobotoMono.
-This step is unncessary if you proceed to install Alacritty as detailed below.

 ---
 You are now ready to write LaTex in NeoVim inside the stock terminal.